Creating a FastCS Driver#

 FastCS Methods#

-Add an AttrR for the voltage to the TemperatureRampController, but do not pass it a handler.
+Add an AttrR for the voltage to the TemperatureRampController, but do not pass it an IO ref.
 Then add a method to the TemperatureController with a @scan decorator that gets the array of voltages and sets each ramp controller with its value.
 Also add AttrRs for the target and actual temperature for each ramp as described above.

 Add a method with a @command decorator to set enabled to false in every ramp controller.